Routing-based technique for defect mitigation in quantum error correction: Handling Single Ancilla Qubit Defect

-Without loss of generality, we will begin with the assumption that we have a single defect on an X-ancilla qubit in the body region of the code.
-The procedure generalizes to Z-ancilla qubits by a horizontal flip along the defective qubit.
-We will later discuss cases where the defect happens on the boundary of the code, as well as when multiple defects cluster.
-For a clearer demonstration, we will need to label the other ancilla qubits in the surrounding area as shown in Fig.~\ref{CheckDefectLabel}.
+Without loss of generality, we begin with the assumption that we have a single defect on an X-ancilla qubit in the bulk of the code.
+The procedure can be generalized to Z-ancilla qubits by a horizontal flip along the defective qubit.
+For a clearer demonstration, we will label the other qubits in the surrounding area as shown in Fig.~\ref{CheckDefectLabel}.

-To handle a single ancilla qubit defect, we will first introduce two types of syndrome extraction, \textbf{V} rounds and \textbf{W} rounds: \begin{enumerate} \item At \textbf{W} rounds, we measure all the stabilizers except the one associated with the defective ancilla qubit, while performing some routing to prepare for the following round, which is typically a \textbf{V} round. \item At \textbf{V} rounds, we measure the defective stabilizer at the expense of disabling four surrounding stabilizer checks.
-One of the four surrounding ancilla qubits does the stabilizer check that could not be done in \textbf{W} rounds, while the other three qubits help with routing. \end{enumerate}